krishnadheerajp/Bajaj_ECOM_Training/README.md

 1. Car Rental System Project <br/>
 This project allows user to book different cars for particular duration of time and see his bookings, the admin can add new cars available to the database and it will be reflected to the user as the content is dynamic.
-It is monolithic project.
+It is monolithic project developed using PHP and MySQL database.

 2. Movie Streaming Project<br/>
 This project makes use of PHP Core APIs to fetch the content of available movies on the platform, user reviews, user average rating and much more.